KittyGiraudel/sass-guidelines/index.md

 * `select2.scss`

 If you have to override a section of any vendor, I recommand you have a 8th folder called `vendors-extensions/` in which you may have files named exactly after the vendors they overwrite.
 For instance, `vendors-extensions/_boostrap.scss` is a file containing all CSS rules intended to re-declare some of Bootstrap default CSS.
 This is to avoid editing the vendor files themselves, which is generally not a good idea.

+## Main file

+The main file (usually labelled `main.scss`) should be the only Sass file from the whole code base not to begin with an underscore.
+This file should not contain anything but `@import` and comments.

+Files should be imported according to the folder they live in, one after the other in the following order:

+1. `vendors/`
+1. `utils/`
+1. `base/`
+1. `layout/`
+1. `components/`
+1. `pages/`
+1. `themes/`

+No new line between two imports of a same folder, a new line after the last import of a folder.
+File extensions and leading underscores for partials should be omitted.

+{% highlight scss %}
+@import "vendors/bootstrap";
+@import "vendors/jquery-ui";

+@import "utils/variables";
+@import "utils/functions";
+@import "utils/mixins";
+@import "utils/placeholders";

+@import "base/reset";
+@import "base/typography";

+@import "layout/navigation";
+@import "layout/grid";
+@import "layout/header";
+@import "layout/footer";
+@import "layout/sidebar";
+@import "layout/forms";

+@import "components/buttons";
+@import "components/carousel";
+@import "components/cover";
+@import "components/dropdown";

+@import "pages/home";
+@import "pages/contact";

+@import "themes/theme";
+@import "themes/admin";
+{% endhighlight %}

 ### Further reading